Inner Elbow Pain and Weakened Grip?

-Golfer’s Elbow — There’s a problem with the tendons that flex your wrist.
+Golfer’s Elbow — The tendons that flex your wrist are damaged.

-You don’t have to play golf to get it.
-Lifting heavy objects or repetitive inward twisting motions cause microscopic damage to accumulate in the inner elbow tendons.
+You don’t need to play golf to get it.
+Lifting heavy objects or repeatedly twisting the wrist inward causes micro-damage to accumulate in the inner elbow tendons.

-- Difference between golfer’s elbow and tennis elbow
+- Differences between golfer’s elbow and tennis elbow

-- Why inner elbow pain causes weakened grip
+- Why inner elbow pain causes hand weakness

 - Pain when flexing wrist — Hurts when making a fist or applying inward wrist force.

-- Worsens with heavy lifting — Shopping bags, briefcases, carrying children, etc.
+- Worse when lifting heavy objects — Shopping bags, luggage, carrying children.

 - Pain during handshakes — Inner elbow pulls when gripping firmly.

-- Associated finger numbness — 4th-5th fingers (pinky side) may feel numb.
+- Accompanied finger numbness — 4th-5th fingers (pinky side) may feel numb.

 Tennis Elbow vs Golfer’s Elbow